MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 1. Open up a windows terminal by typing `cmd` into the windows search and clicking to open command prompt.

-2. Type the following 3 lines of code into your terminal, make sure to replace `{your username}`, `{backup date}`, `mainuser` and `xxx.xxx.xxx.xxx` with the actual values that reflect your circumstances. (you may have to edit the full directory path if your staking keys are saved elsewhere.
+2. Type the following 3 lines of code into your terminal, make sure to replace `{your username}`, `mainuser` and `xxx.xxx.xxx.xxx` with the actual values that reflect your circumstances. (you may have to edit the full directory path if you saved your staking keys elsewhere.
 This will use SSH to copy and paste your staking keys from the directory where they are saved to a temporary directory on your server.

-    Run: `scp C:/Users/{your username}/avalanche_backup_{backup date}/staking/staker.crt mainuser@xxx.xxx.xxx.xxx:/home/mainuser/temp`
+    Run: `scp C:/Users/{your username}/avalanche_staking_keys/staking/staker.crt mainuser@xxx.xxx.xxx.xxx:/home/mainuser/temp`

-    Run: `scp C:/Users/{your username}/avalanche_backup_{backup date}/staking/staker.key mainuser@xxx.xxx.xxx.xxx:/home/mainuser/temp`
+    Run: `scp C:/Users/{your username}/avalanche_staking_keys/staking/staker.key mainuser@xxx.xxx.xxx.xxx:/home/mainuser/temp`

-    Run: `scp C:/Users/{your username}/avalanche_backup_{backup date}/staking/signer.key mainuser@xxx.xxx.xxx.xxx:/home/mainuser/temp`
+    Run: `scp C:/Users/{your username}/avalanche_staking_keys/staking/signer.key mainuser@xxx.xxx.xxx.xxx:/home/mainuser/temp`

 3. Now you have copied your staking keys into a temporary directory in your server, you'll need to move them to the staking directory.
 Open up Cmder and log into your server then type: